Great Britain women's national baseball team: The rise and fall of organised women's baseball in Yorkshire

-In April 1936 Alfred T. Grogan, honorary Secretary Treasurer of the newly formed Yorkshire County Baseball Association, was bombared by requests from women in the region for the establishment of a women's team, which would be the first of its kind in the North of England.
+In April 1936 Alfred T. Grogan, honorary Secretary Treasurer of the newly formed Yorkshire County Baseball Association, was bombarded by requests from women in the region for the establishment of a women's team, which would be the first of its kind in the North of England.
 It was not long before Leeds Pioneers and Greenfield Amazons (Bradford) were formed and preparing to play against each other.
 That August the first ever women's baseball game played in Leeds took place at Elland Road and in Bradford, at Greenfield Stadium.
 Grogan reportedly received an invitation for these West Yorkshire clubs to form a representative England team to tour Australia.

 By October 1936 two women's clubs had also appeared in Kingston upon Hull and Grogan turned his attention to the establishment of a formal women's league, these two teams were given coaching by Elliott Lydiatt.
 It was noted that 40% of spectators at men's baseball games in Hull were women, which was a primary driver for Grogan to develop women's organised baseball in the area.
 Six women's teams were formed, including works sides of Reckitt and Sons and Needler's.

 A formal league was finally established for the 1937 season, with the support of Chet Adams, who was the newly appointed Manager of the men's Hull Baseball Club.
 At a meeting at Christ Church, Hull, attended by representatives from Reckitts along with Lydiatt, Grogan and Rev H. J. Munday, Chairman of Hull Amateur Baseball League.
 It was agreed that Lydiatt, a well known pitcher and member of the National Baseball Association, would organise good coaching for the women.
 Grogan stated that teams were being formed in Leeds and other parts of Yorkshire, along with Hull, and that it was expected that a Yorkshire representative side would be selected to challenge a London representative side at West Ham Stadium.

 In May 1937 members of Castleford Urban Council formed a women's team to play against Castleford Tigers, another local woman's team.
 The women were starting to create an impression in the press, in June 1937 Irene Lockwood of Leeds Pioneers was described in the Daily Mirror as "the Babe Ruth of Leeds", following their 19–9 victory over Castleford Tigers.
 Young girls were also being inspired by the baseball playing ladies, Castleford Tigers chose four-year old Greta Scott as their mascot.